-My water sensitive landscape was featured as ‘best practice’ by the Sendzimir Foundation (in Poland) in the latest ‘Guideline for Decisionmakers: Water in the City, Sustainable Development‘ at the European Regional Centre for Ecohydrology, under the auspices of UNESCO.
+My water sensitive landscape was featured as ‘best practice’ by the Sendzimir Foundation in Poland in the latest ‘Guideline for Decision-makers: Water in the City, Sustainable Development‘ at the European Regional Centre for Ecohydrology, under the auspices of UNESCO.

-Mosquitoes at Bellis:
+Mosquitoes recorded at Bellis: